 Preparing for your studies

-Before starting at the University of Edinburgh, there are six essential tasks that you will need to complete including matriculating, paying your fees, and obtaining a student card and access to WiFi.
+Before starting at the University of Edinburgh, there are some essential tasks that you will need to complete.

 Additional assistance and resources